The Irish Press: Section 31 and the Troubles

-Digital archive

-The newspaper is available online on Irish Newspaper Archives.

 Final days

 The final issue of the Irish Press and Evening Press was on Thursday, 25 May 1995.
 The newspapers closed ostensibly because of a bizarre industrial dispute over the sacking of the group business editor, Colm Rapple, but in fact, the company was insolvent with accumulated losses of €19m and the company applied to liquidate with a few days of the dispute starting.
 The group had not been in a healthy financial state for several years.
 When it eventually closed, with indebtedness of £19 million, 600 people lost their jobs.

 A relaunch in 1988 of the Irish Press as a tabloid did not help matters.
 In 1989, Ralph M. Ingersoll Jr. took a 50 percent stake in Irish Press Newspapers.
 Several efforts were made to relaunch the newspapers but these failed.

 Independent Newspapers invested £1.1 million for a 24.9 percent stake in Irish Press Newspapers and had made loans of £2 million when the titles ceased publication.
 It recouped £1 million arising from a charge against a loan when the Irish Press office in Burgh Quay was sold in 1996.

 The final editor from 1987 to 1995, Hugh Lambert died after a short illness on 26 December 2005.